vitessio/website/content/en/docs/user-guides/vschema-guide/unsharded.md

 create table product(product_id bigint auto_increment, pname varchar(128), primary key(product_id));
 ```

-`product_id` is the primary key for product, and it is also configured to use mysql’s `auto_increment` feature that allows you to automatically generate unique values for it.
+`product_id` is the primary key for product, and it is also configured to use MySQL’s `auto_increment` feature that allows you to automatically generate unique values for it.

 We also need to create a VSchema for the `product` keyspace and specify that `product` is a table in the keyspace: